 It’s made from an even linen-cotton blend and is cut to a more relaxed fit for the weekend.
 This seventies period piece might not be the most subdued option you have, so be disciplined and pair it with understated neutrals in the rest of your look.

 Reiss might not have the history or credentials of other British labels, but their ascent to the top of the menswear mountain has been almost unstoppable.
-This navy ‘Nicky’ shirt is cut to a slim fit and features a button-down collar and pure linen construction.
+Their linen shirts are cut to a slim fit and feature button-down collars and pure linen construction.

-Wear it with white shorts and sneakers or a pair of relaxed linen pants for a lazy day.
-Reiss are on their way up – they go on sale pretty often and are very contemporary for a Brit label so keep an eye on them during 2018.
+Wear them with white shorts and sneakers or a pair of relaxed linen pants for a lazy day.
+Reiss are on their way up – they go on sale pretty often and are very contemporary for a Brit label so keep an eye on their site.

-Venroy continues to improve Australia’s legacy as a leisurewear mecca with summer staples at an accessible price point.
-This long-sleeved linen shirt is designed in a neutral clay that can take the back seat with other patterns and colours.
+Venroy continues to improve Australia’s legacy as a leisurewear mecca with summer staples at an accessible price point, and their range of men's linen shirts are perfect for summer.

-Mix it up with patterned shorts or a smarter alternative with chinos and boat shoes for a night out.
+Mix them up with patterned shorts or for a smarter alternative with chinos and boat shoes for a night out.
 Venroy won’t destroy your wallet, and it’s worth having a suss of their swimwear while you’re at it.

 White shirts are a wardrobe non-negotiable and it always pays to have a linen option when it’s just too hot for anything else.